Lumber Market Trends

 - Although the 2018 framing lumber market was volatile, pricing in 2019 has been relatively stable

 - Privately-owned housing starts for July 2019 were down 4.0% over June 2019 and down 3.6% on a cumulative basis through July 1, as compared to 2018

 approximate net recovery on cost

-Lenders should keep in mind that while industry publications can provide regional market trends, actual printed prices are not necessarily representative of transactional activity.
-Prices generally represent full truckload quantities with FOB mill freight terms.
-Long-term supplier relationships, volume discounts and freight logistics can impact the actual gross recoveries in the event of an orderly liquidation.
+Lenders should keep in mind that, while industry publications can indicate regional market trends, published prices are not necessarily representative of transactional activity.
+Prices generally represent full truckload quantities with Free on Board mill freight terms.
+Long-term supplier relationships, volume discounts, and freight logistics can impact the actual gross recoveries in the event of an orderly liquidation.

-Geography may limit marketability: Generally, lumber distribution can be regional due to freight logistics and cost.
+Geography may limit marketability: Lumber distribution is generally regional because of freight logistics and cost.
 Given robust mill activity in the Southeast, a wood products inventory located in the Pacific Northwest would not necessarily be an attractive buy for a potential customer in Georgia.
-Therefore, the liquidation footprint would likely remain within the traditional geographic area of the mill or of the wholesaler’s existing customer base.
-Additionally, regional building practices, builder preferences and/or codes may limit the marketability of some materials.
-Assuming dimensional lumber milled in Canada for export to the U.S., tariffs and currency exchange fluctuations can also impact gross recoveries.
+Therefore, the liquidation footprint would likely remain within the traditional geographical area of a mill or of a wholesaler’s existing customer base.
+Additionally, regional building practices, builder preferences, and/or codes may limit the marketability of some materials.
+Assuming dimensional lumber is milled in Canada for export to the United States, tariffs and currency exchange fluctuations can also impact gross recoveries.